reproducibility-challenge/iclr_2019/README.md

 - Change the label of your issue from "in-progress" to "complete".
 Note this is when you make yourself public.
 To do that, mention the organization owner [@reproducibility-org](https://github.com/reproducibility-org) and comment the following: `@reproducibility-org complete`.
 Since in the form we asked your team lead's Github ID, this command can only used by him/her.
 We verify your ID and if you are assigned to this particular issue then we change the label of the issue to "complete".
 - Post a public description of your report as a comment to the linked OpenReview forum.
 This report should be brief (300-400 words) detailing the key findings of your report.

+#### Submission Instructions

 - Submit a PR referring to the issue where you submit your report.
-- Link your Github reproducibilty repository in your issue comment and in the PR (Optional but recommended, obviously!).
+  - Your report should be in [ICLR Latex template](https://www.overleaf.com/latex/templates/template-for-iclr-2019-conference-submissions/cgrnhwjpnfsv).
+  - Your report should be within 5-8 pages.
+  - To submit the report, open a [Pull Request (PR)](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to our Github repository:
+  - Fork our repository to your Github account
+  - Create a folder with your team name & paper ID within “papers” folder.
+For example, if your team name is “ABC” and paper ID is “abcXYZ123”, then the folder name should be “ABC-abcXYZ123”.
+  - Upload your report in the folder (compiled pdf only)
+  - Include a README file in the folder which has a link to your codebase and link to your issue
+  - Open a Pull Request (PR) to our repository
+  - In the description of the Pull Request, mention your issue number (#x)
+  - Your report should also contain a link to your reproducibility codebase.

 ### Leaving the competition